Death of soldier who collapsed during week of heatwave is under investigation

 The death of a serving soldier who collapsed during the week of a record-breaking heatwave is being investigated.

-Sapper Connor Morrison, who was stationed at Woodbridge in Suffolk, was reported to have collapsed in the Sutton area, a few miles from his base, on July 21.
+Sapper Connor Morrison, who was stationed at Woodbridge in Suffolk, was reported to have suffered breathing difficulties on July 21, with the ambulance service called to Rock Barracks in Sutton Heath.

+An air ambulance, land ambulance and ambulance officer vehicle attended and Sapper Morrison was taken to Ipswich Hospital by land ambulance.

 The soldier, of 23 Parachute Engineer Regiment, died two days later on July 23.